 If you do not intend to dispute liability for payment of the amount on the Summons, there is no need to attend the hearing.
 The Court will not make a financial arrangement with you.

-You only need to attend court if you believe you are not liable for the Council Tax charged, or you have a valid defence against a Liability Order, and you have been unable to resolve the matter with the Council since the Summons Notice was issued.
+You only need to attend court if you believe you are not liable for the Council Tax charged, or you have a valid defence against a Liability Order, and you have been unable to resolve the matter with us since the Summons Notice was issued.

 What is a valid defence against a liability order?

-The Council will always strive to ensure that a summons is only issued when correct, however a defence against an Order would be: The Council has not asked for the tax due in the correct way, as set out in legislation or the amount on the summons has been paid in full including costs (and a receipt is shown).
+We will always strive to ensure that a summons is only issued when correct, however a defence against an Order would be: We have not asked for the tax due in the correct way, as set out in legislation or the amount on the summons has been paid in full including costs (and a receipt is shown).

-What should I do if I wish to attend the Court Hearing?
+What should I do if I want to attend the Court Hearing?

-Contact the Council first to attempt to resolve the matter, the majority of issues are resolved without the requirement for you to attend a hearing.
-If for any reason you are unsuccessful in finding a resolution and wish to dispute the granting of the order, you should attend the court to provide a defence to the Magistrates.
+Contact us first to attempt to resolve the matter, the majority of issues are resolved without the requirement for you to attend a hearing.
+If for any reason you are unsuccessful in finding a resolution and want to dispute the granting of the order, you should attend the court to provide a defence to the Magistrates.

 We may send you a text message if your account falls into arrears, or to assess Council Tax liability.
 For further information or to opt out please visit www.southend.gov.uk.
 We will use your information to work out and collect Council Tax, to prepare statistics and for research.
 We may check your information with other sources.
 We will only share your information where data protection law allows it.
 For further information please see our privacy notice at www.southend.gov.uk/dataprotection .